Vesuvius (How I Met Your Mother): Plot

 Meanwhile, Ted catches Barney secretly entering a room, and finds out that the room belongs to "Susan Tupp", leading him to believe that he is cheating on Robin.
-Ted breaks in to try and catch them in the act, but discovers that Barney actually rented the room as storage for all his suits (Sue Tupp aka "Suit Up!").
+Ted breaks in to try and catch them in the act, but discovers that Barney actually rented the room as storage for all his suits (Sue Tupp "Suit Up!").
 Barney is freaking out over which suit to wear and does not agree with Ted's choices.
 Finally, Ted tells him to try on a special wedding-day suit Tim Gunn made for him, but Barney dislikes it, claiming it looks and feels terrible.
 Ted explains to him that this is simply because the suit is new, but once the ceremonies begin, he will feel it is a perfect fit.
 This relaxes Barney, and he signs off on it.
 They rejoin the rest of the gang in Robin's room, where they realize this will be their last day together, as Ted is moving to Chicago the next day.
 They are sad at first, but get over it somewhat.
 The men go get some food while Robin goes out for some ice – and chances upon her mother, whom she happily embraces and finally realizes she is about to get married.

 Reflecting on the events of the day 11 years later, Ted admits to the Mother that some moments like that one in Robin's room, with the gang all together possibly for the last time, were so intense that things were better left unsaid and to just enjoy the moments while you (still) have them.
 The Mother expresses worry at Ted living in his past stories, but instead asks him to live life moving forward.
 Noting the sudden appearance of Robin's mom, she asks, "What mother is going to miss her daughter's wedding?"
 At this, Ted falls silent, and his eyes visibly fill with tears.
 She quickly changes the subject to how Barney got the Scuba Suit for one of his earlier scams; Ted having forgotten that he had stolen it when he first told the story.